-The first one on our list of towns near Málaga is famous Ronda, located about 100 km west of Málaga, is a mountaintop town between the two natural parks Sierra de las Nieves and Sierra de Grazalema.
-It sits right at a 100 m deep ravine called “El Tajo”.
-El Tajo divides the city into two parts: new town (“El Mercadillo”, ca. 15th century) and old town (“La Ciudad”, dating back to the Arab times).
+The first one on our list of towns near Málaga is famous Ronda, located about 100 km west of Málaga.
+It is a mountaintop town between the two natural parks Sierra de las Nieves and Sierra de Grazalema.
+It sits right at a 100 m deep ravine called El Tajo.
+El Tajo divides the city into two parts: new town (El Mercadillo, ca. 15th century) and old town (La Ciudad, dating back to the Arab times).

-Nerja is definetly one of the most beautiful towns in the Malaga province. the city is a coast town about 50 km east of Málaga and has about 22 000 inhabitants.
-The length of the coast is about 14 km.
-The town is famous for its caves 4 km outside of town and the so-called “Balcón de Europa.
+Nerja is definetly one of the most beautiful towns in the Málaga province.
+The city is a coast town about 50 km east of Málaga and has about 22 000 inhabitants.
+The town is famous for its beautiful beaches, caves located 4 km outside of town and a viewpoint called Balcón de Europa.

-With a population of about 3000 Frigiliana is one of the smaller places on this list of most beautiful towns in the Malaga province.
+With a population of about 3000 Frigiliana is one of the smallest on this list of most beautiful towns in the Málaga province.
 It is about 71 km east of Málaga and about 6 km north of Nerja.
-So this is definitely a place you should also consider visiting when in Nerja (there are multiple buses going from Nerja to Frigiliana daily from the same bus stop as ALSA.
+So you should definitely consider visiting Frigiliana when in Nerja.
+There are multiple buses going from Nerja to Frigiliana daily from the same bus stop as ALSA.
 The one-way ticket is 1,15 € and the ride takes about 15 mins.

-Frigiliana is another one of the White Towns and apart from that is also considered the most beautiful towns in Andalusia.
-The upper section of the town, the Mudejár neighborhood, is the older part of town and is famous for its moorish architecture.
-Since Frigiliana is a hill town the view of the coast is amazing.
-Some say on some clear days you can even see the African Coast.
-The town with its narrow cobblestone streets is best explored on foot to make sure you don’t miss anything in the maze of winding streets.
+Frigiliana is one of the most beautiful White Towns (Pueblos Blancos) of Andalusia.
+The upper section of the town, the Mudejár neighborhood, is the oldest part of the town, famous for its Moorish architecture.
+Since Frigiliana is a located on a hilltop the views from there are truly amazing therefore we highly recommend staying at the viewpoint to enjoy the sunset.
+Surely the town with its narrow cobblestone streets is best to be explored on foot, make sure you don’t miss anything in the maze of winding streets!

 Antequera is known as “el corazón de Andalucía” (the heart of Andalusia) because of its cultural and historical meaning but also because of its central position between the big cities of Andalusia: Málaga, Granada, Sevilla and Córdoba.
 It’s about 50 km north of Málaga and has about 41 000 inhabitants.
-Antequera has a lot of different sights to offer, from old burial sites from the Bronze Age, over remnants of Roman presence, such as the Baths, to Arabish buildings.
+Antequera has a lot of different sights to offer, from old burial sites from the Bronze Age, over remnants of Roman presence, such as the Baths, to Arabic architecture.

 Marbella, well-known for its beautiful beaches, is the place where the rich and famous go on holidays.
 With a population of about 140 000 it is one of the bigger towns on this list.
 It is about 60 km south-west of Málaga.

-About 100 km south-west of Málaga, Casares is one of the places a little farther away; however it’s still worth a visit.
-Casares is another one of Andalusias White Towns, with a population of about 4000.
+Casares is one of the places located a little farther – about 100 km south-west of Málaga, however it’s still worth a visit.
+Casares is a small Pueblo Blanco with a population of just 4000.